 2-Hand Synchronization Guitar Practice Strategy #6: Isolate Position Shifts

-Go back to strategy #3 and move your single string pattern to other areas of the fretboard.
-This trains another element of 2-hand synchronization fluency: fretting hand position shifts.
+Use strategy #3 and move your single string pattern to other areas of the fretboard.
+This trains fretting hand position shifts for better 2-hand synchronization fluency.

 Pay attention to:

 - Keeping your fretting hand shoulder relaxed when you change positions.

 - Articulating the first note of each fragment hard.
 This helps reset your 2-hand synchronization guitar technique and improve it as you repeat the pattern over and over.

 Set a goal to repeat this pattern a certain number of times before your hands get out of sync.
 Use a metronome to practice this strategy at progressively higher tempos (as you did in strategy #3).

 2-Hand Synchronization Guitar Practice Strategy #7: Track Your Progress